-This was my plan for the four days.
+Below, I summarize my plan for the four days.

 I would attempt to complete two hours of exercise per day for the first two days – 1 hour of running in the morning plus 1 hour of rowing early evening.
 I hoped that the rest period between sessions would have been sufficient to let my body recover from the morning activity.
-I would have my breakfast only after exercising in the morning because I wanted to go out as early as possible before the outdoor temperature rose to an uncomfortable level and I prefer to avoid any strenuous physical activity immediately after breakfast.
+I would have my breakfast only after exercising in the morning because I wanted to go out as early as possible before the outdoor temperature rose to an uncomfortable level.
+I prefer to avoid any strenuous physical activity immediately after breakfast.

 On Days 3 and 4, I planned to increase my workout time to 2.5 hours per day, splitting the time roughly equally between running and rowing.
 The idea of increasing the daily workout duration after two days, rather than keeping it the same throughout the four days, was to help my body adjust to the rather sudden and significant increase in daily exercise.

 My self-imposed rules were:

 - No disruption of my work schedule or productivity.